MaayanLab/biojupies/README.md

 ## What analyses can BioJupies perform?
 BioJupies currently provides **14 RNA-seq data analysis plugins**, divided into four categories.
 For more information about the plugins, visit https://github.com/MaayanLab/biojupies-plugins.

 ![Screenshot of the BioJupies upload page.](img/tools.png)

 ## Can I contribute my RNA-seq analysis tools?
 Developers are welcome to contribute their own RNA-seq data analysis plugins for integration in BioJupies.
-Once integrated, the plugin will be made available to all users for notebook generation.
+Once integrated, the plugin will be made available to all users for notebook generation and published on the BioJupies plugins [GitHub repository](https://github.com/MaayanLab/biojupies-plugins).

-Source code for plugins is available at https://github.com/MaayanLab/biojupies-plugins.

 To contribute your plug-in, please visit https://amp.pharm.mssm.edu/biojupies/contribute.